Supplementary Health Insurance & Dental Insurance Germany

 Prescribed medications are solely generics and for these you also have to pay between €5 and €10 per prescription (children excluded).

 Check-ups and screenings are limited in form and frequency.
 Should you wish for better or more frequent care you have to pay for it privately.

-In hospital the state inpatient care consists of multi-bed rooms and the doctor on duty.
-There are high costs that will need to be covered by yourself should you wish for a single or double room or to be seen by a senior physician.
+In hospital, the state inpatient care consists of multi-bed rooms and the doctor on duty.
+There are high costs that you will need to cover if you want a single or double room, or to be seen by a senior physician.

-The system in place for medical aids (hearing aids, wheel chairs, orthopedic shoes and stockings, etc.) is similar to the dental system.
-The state health insurance will cover about 50% of the costs for the most basic and cost effective but also functional solution, it is however doubtful that this would be the solution you would chose.
+The system in place for medical aids (hearing aids, wheel chairs, orthopaedic shoes and stockings, etc.) is similar to the dental system.
+The state health insurance will cover half of the costs for the most basic and cost effective solution.
+However, it is doubtful that this would be the solution you would choose.

 Our service partners from MW Expat Solutions are experts in the field of health care insurances for expats in Germany.

 As an independent insurance broker, they work together with all the major insurance companies represented on the German market today.
-This places MW Expat in a position to find the insurance cover that most suits your needs at the best possible value for money.
+This means that MW Expat can help you find the insurance that you need at a good price.